GluuFederation/docs-de-prod/docs/source/operation/upgrade.md

-## v3.1.4 to v3.1.5
+## Upgrading from v3.1.4 to v3.1.5

-Gluu Server DE v3.1.5 introduces secrets layer which depends on selected secrets adapter (`vault` or `kubernetes`), the migration may need to configure the secret backend first.
-Otherwise all of Gluu Server containers startup will wait (and eventually crashed) for secrets backend to be available.
+Gluu Server DE 3.1.5 introduces a secrets layer which depends on the selected secrets adapter (`vault` or `kubernetes`), the migration may need to configure the secret backend first.
+Otherwise startup for all Gluu Server containers will wait (and eventually crash) for secrets backend to be available.

 ### Prerequisites

 Gluu Server DE 3.1.5 introduces new variables and deprecates some.
-See [Reference](reference/index) documentation on these changes.
-Also it it best to compare the latest [deployment examples](example/index) with your existing setup to see what changes need to be applied.
+See [Reference](../reference/index.md) documentation on these changes.
+Also it it best to compare the latest deployment examples with your existing setup to see what changes need to be applied.

 ### Vault